First Week of Spanish Class, French Class:

 Instead, teach your students only the “I” and “you” forms for common conversations that happen every day.
 The majority of our daily conversations use these two forms.
 Think about the conversations that you have on a daily basis – most of them use “I” and “you”, right?
 That’s what students need most to be able to communicate.
 Read more about this technique here.

-Have students fill out nationality partner sheets (a different partner for each nationality).
+Have students fill out these free nationality partner sheets (a different partner for each nationality).
 You call out a nationality and they find someone in the room and say, “Hi, what’s your name?” and then write down the person’s name next to the nationality.
 Whenever students need partners, in the target language, I call out a nationality, (ex.
 Mexican partners), and the students pair up with that partner.
 This helps them learn the countries, the nationalities, and work with a variety of students throughout the year.
-(Get these in French and Spanish in my Free Resource Library – sign up below).
+Get these in French and Spanish in my Free Resource Library.

 For curriculum, whatever you begin with is up to you, but personally, I like to start with numbers since students will be using them to say how old they are very soon.